DoubleML/doubleml-for-py/README.md

 If you use the DoubleML package a citation is highly appreciated:

+You can click the **"Cite this repository"** button at the top of the GitHub page to cite the package directly.
+Alternatively, you can cite the following paper:

 Bach, P., Chernozhukov, V., Kurz, M. S., and Spindler, M. (2022), DoubleML - An Object-Oriented Implementation of Double Machine Learning in Python, Journal of Machine Learning Research, 23(53): 1-6,